 - Initial greetings can set the tone for the visit.
 Many older people from traditional societies expect to be addressed more formally, no matter how long they have known their physician.
-If the patient's preference is not clear, ask how he or she would like to be addressed. - Patients from other language or cultural backgrounds may be less likely to ask questions and more likely to answer questions through narrative than with direct responses.
-Facilitate patient centered communication by asking open-ended questions whenever possible. - Avoid questions that can be answered with yes or no. Research indicates that when patients, regardless of cultural background, are asked, "Do you understand?" many will answer "Yes," even when they really do not understand.
+If the patient's preference is not clear, ask how he or she would like to be addressed. - Patients from other languages or cultural backgrounds may be less likely to ask questions and more likely to answer them through narrative rather than direct responses.
+Therefore, it is important to facilitate patient-centered communication by asking open-ended questions whenever possible. - Avoid questions that can be answered with yes or no. Research indicates that when patients, regardless of cultural background, are asked, "Do you understand?" many will answer "Yes," even when they really do not understand.
 This tends to be more common in teens and older patients. - Steer the patient back to the topic by asking a question that clearly demonstrates that you are listening.